redstrate/Physis/README.md

 As you can see, you must have the previous patches downloaded first as well as the installer before running the tests.
 This is left up to the developer to figure out how to download them legally.

-By default, this test creates the `game_test` and `game_test_xivlauncher` folders in your `$HOME` and does not delete them on exit, in case you want to check on the results.
+**Note:** These tests create the `game_test` and `game_test_xivlauncher` folders in `$HOME` and does not delete them on exit, in case you want to check on the results.
 You may want to remove these folders as they are full game installations and take up a considerable amount of space.

+#### Semver and Dependency Checks

+Even though package management in Rust is easier, it's a double edged sword.
+I try to prevent getting carried away from including crates - but the ones we do include, have to get checked often.
+I use `cargo deny` to check my dependencies for mismatched versions, deprecation warnings, updates and more.
+This is also run on the CI!

+Making sure that the library is semver-compliant is also important, and I use `cargo semver` for this task.
+Currently it's not on the CI, but it will be added soon.
+This is to ensure the API does not break when moving between patch versions.

 ## Contributing & Support

-The best way you can help is by [monetarily supporting me](https://redstrate.com/about/) or by submitting patches to help fix bugs or add functionality!
+The best way you can help is by [monetarily supporting me](https://redstrate.com/about/) or by submitting patches to help fix bugs or add functionality.